hiker/PSyclone/doc/stub_gen.rst

                           dynamo0.3

-As is indicated when using the ``-h`` option, the ``-api`` option only accepts ``dynamo0.3`` at the moment and is redundant if this option is also the default.
+As is indicated when using the ``-h`` option, the ``-api`` option only accepts ``dynamo0.3`` at the moment and is redundant as this option is also the default.
 However the number of supported API's is expected to expand in the future.